moshehoff/FamilyHistory/site/public/static/chapters/I11052340/05-scharnhost_passangers.md

 Mark Morris was to be the father of Geoff Morris.

-<a href="/profiles/Louise-Hoffman-Cohen">Louise (Cohen) Hoffman</a> – in 1910 not yet on the scene – is a second cousin of Mark.
+[Louise (Cohen) Hoffman](/profiles/Louise-Hoffman-Cohen) – in 1910 not yet on the scene – is a second cousin of Mark.

 They all disembarked at Fremantle.
 The Shapiras adopted the Sharp in Western Australia.

 They are all members of the Zines family.

-<a href="/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman">Moishe</a> and <a href="/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman">Tobl</a> and <a href="/profiles/Wolfe-Hochman">Wolfe</a> must have made seder pesach with them somewhere in the Indian Ocean, two days before their landfall.
+[Moishe](/profiles/Moshe-%D7%9E%D7%A9%D7%94-Hoffman-Hochman) and [Tobl](/profiles/Tobl-Hochman-%28Hoffman%29-Zitserman) and [Wolfe](/profiles/Wolfe-Hochman) must have made seder pesach with them somewhere in the Indian Ocean, two days before their landfall.

 **Peter Hoffman    September 2021**